-The UK music scene is at its most dynamic and diverse yet, with a slew of different artists to cater to every mood, emotion and mindset.
+The British music scene is at its most dynamic and diverse yet, with a slew of different artists to cater to every mood, emotion and mindset.
 Over in South London, the talent is unbelievable, and the latest to make his mark is the rapper Benny Mails.
-After teasing his powers in 2015, dropping two songs on his SoundCloud and somewhat emerging with the Nihilismus collective, Benny made an even grander entrance two years later, beginning with a slew of singles and ending with his debut set, Aware, which packed tongue-twisting lyricism and vivid tales from the peripheries of the UK capital that went under the radar for many.
+After teasing his powers in 2015, dropping two songs on his SoundCloud and somewhat emerging with the Nihilismus collective, Mails made an even grander entrance two years later—beginning with a load of singles, and ending with his debut set, Aware, which packed tongue-twisting lyricism and vivid tales from the peripheries of the UK capital that went under the radar for many.

-Brought up in the midst of London’s grime scene whilst also listening to hip-hop’s greatest, like Nas, and the discovery of the funk and jazz records vibrating through his household, Benny break-danced and performed contemporary dance from a young age, attending the BRIT School — with alumni such as Adele, Loyle Carner, King Krule and the late Amy.
+Brought up in the midst of London’s grime scene whilst also listening to hip-hop’s greatest, like Nas, and the discovery of the funk and jazz records vibrating through his household, Mails break-danced and performed contemporary dance from a very early age and attended the famed BRIT School.
 Developing an innate sense for rhythm and flow inevitably filtered into his songwriting, which now assimilates a melting pot of sounds and influences.
 “These Days”, Benny’s new single featuring Kasien, is a sombre reflection of an ongoing sense of hopelessness in a world where things come and go, relayed with pure dexterity and tenderness.

-Though he suffers from ADHD, this hasn’t hindered Benny as he continues to find his pocket and tell his story with potency and simplicity, leaving his peers in his dust.
-He opens up to Complex about his come up, dealing with the disorder, supporting two certified hip-hop legends, and the death of loved ones to knife crime.
+Though he suffers from ADHD, this hasn’t hindered Benny Mails as he continues to find his pocket and tell his story with potency and simplicity.
+He opens up to Complex about his come-up, dealing with the disorder, supporting two certified hip-hop legends, and the death of loved ones to knife crime.

 COMPLEX: Your rapping style is quite hard to pinpoint—how would you describe it?